captainerd/VentoCart/README.md

 and modern e-commerce capabilities.
 With a focus on cutting-edge features, VentoCart includes a completely revamped architecture, a premium default theme, and integrated PayPal and Stripe support for secure payments, including client card saving and subscription payment options.

+**Contribute to VentoCart!**

+Did you find a bug?
+Don’t just ignore it!
+Open a bug report on the repo – your feedback keeps this project alive and improving.

+Are you a developer who fixed a bug, refactored some messy code, or used the Twig converter tool to switch to Plates?
+Don't keep those improvements to yourself!
+Submit a pull request and help make VentoCart even better.
+Your contributions are incredibly valuable, and together we can make this platform stronger than ever!

 ## Key Features: